EMC China Lab

 Introduction to Korea kc certification

-In July 2009, the Korean Ministry of Knowledge Economy (MKE) implemented and adopted the national unified KC certification mark, known as the "KC Mark."
+In JULy 2009, the Korean Ministry of Knowledge Economy (MKE) implemented and adopted the national unified KC certification mark, known as the "KC Mark."
 This new mark represents Korea Certification.
-It aims to help consumers better understand the certification marks on the products they purchase and reduce the various certification costs for product manufacturers.
+It aims to help consumers better understand the certification marks on the products they purchase and REDuce the various certification costs for product manufacturers.
 This initiative will eventually unify the existing 13 mandatory marks under this new mark.
 One result of this measure is the reduction of certification costs for suppliers, gradually making the Korea KC Mark a globally recognized certification.

 KC Certification Mark